And as such, there's nobody better than I, nobody better than me, to ask the question.

 You know, one of the reasons that big oil is such an enemy here is because they've been told, can't drill here, can't drill there, can't drill over there, can't drill there, can't pollute here.

-If you're gonna put a refinery there, you gotta put up a bunch of wildlife refuges where the deer can run around right next to your refinery and not die.
+If you're going to put a refinery there, you've got to put up a bunch of wildlife refuges where the deer can run around right next to your refinery and not die.

-When I was a kid running television commercials during golf tournaments, of all the great work they were doing building wildlife refuges.
+When I was a kid running television commercials during golf tournaments of all the great work they were doing building wildlife refuges, I'm 15 or 16 years old and why?

-What does this got to do with building oil?
+What has this got to do with building oil?

 I was not sophisticated enough to know then that the libs were already blaming them for environmental destruction.

-So I got Texaco commercials of little Bambi walking around right next to a refinery or an oil tank or uh or what have you.
+So I got Texaco commercials of little Bambi walking around right next to a refinery or an oil tank or what have you.

-So they've had to they've they've had to bend over and grab the ankles to the U.S. environmentalists and any number of people for a number of years.
+So they've had to bend over and grab the ankles to the U.S. environmentalists and a number of people for a number of years.

-In the process, they've been told, despite how clean you are, and despite how safe to the environment you are, do you know that oil's organic, folks?
+In the process, they've been told, despite how clean you are and despite how safe to the environment you are, do you know that oil is organic, folks?

-You people believe in organic chicken organic oil's organic.
+You people believe in organic chicken, organic oil is organic.

 Do you know that gasoline is organic?